klosada/MARTA_Accessibility/README.md

 - The analysis reflects a single weekday morning peak period only.
 - Travel times are based on scheduled GTFS service, not real-time conditions (delays, reliability, crowding).
 - The destination layer is selective (7 locations) rather than a comprehensive activity-based model.
-- The OpenStreetMap walking network is an approximation and may over- or understate walk access in some areas.
+- The OpenStreetMap walking network is an approximation and walking assumptions (distance and speed) may over or understate walk access.